 Able to accept only 8 mm collets and collet-mounted fittings (the nose not being threaded), the spindle carried a 3-step pulley in a hard fibre material that appears to be similar to Garolite-C. Phenolic resin and cotton - which, I understand, pulleys used on boats are still made from.
 The drive would originally have been either round leather or the very much more efficient Polycord type - that can be ordered here in any length required and in a number of material diameters.

-The belt drive was guarded at the front by a simple hinged cover that simply swung up and hooked over the top of the headstock.
-Instead of the usual method of drilling a ring of holes in the face of the largest headstock pulley, on the Pennant the 60-hole plate was fitted to the outside of the spindle and retained by a nut (presumably to allow alternatives to be easily fitted).
-The head of the indexing pin passed through the headstock casting from the inside, the pin being supported on a small lug on the inside of the casting and protruding through the headstock's front cover.
+The belt drive was guarded at the front by a simple, front-hinged cover that simply swung up and hooked over the top of the headstock.
+For indexing work, instead of the usual method of drilling a ring of holes in the face of the largest headstock pulley, on the Pennant a separate 60-hole metal plate was fitted to the outside of the spindle and retained by a nut - this method allowing alternatives to be fitted with relative ease.
+The head of the indexing pin passed through the headstock casting from the inside, the pin being supported by a small lug on the inside of the casting and protruding through the headstock's front cover.

 The spindle bearings were just a commercial grade of ball race, a cartridge bearing of the type 201KLD (that's 12 x 32 x 12.75mm) being found in one example and still available.
 Unfortunately, no surviving examples so far discovered have been complete with the maker's countershaft but, if one was supplied, it would in all likelihood have been a simple affair lacking any form of quick adjustment for belt tension.
 Also missing are details of a compound slide-rest assembly; again, if one was offered is uncertain - but a flip-up T-rest was part of the standard equipment and a range of draw-tube retailed collets and other spindle fittings were available.